Subscribe

 • Fermi ROI: The better way to run rubrics or “ROI” calculations.

-Decide how to decide, and get on with it
+Decide how to decide, then get on with it

 Making decisions quickly is valuable.
 You can usually make a different one if the first one proved wrong.
 (If you can’t, that’s a reason to take more time evaluating the decision.)